Editing in Blazor Pivot Table Component

 Batch

-In batch edit mode, when user double-clicks any data grid cell, the state of target cell is changed to edit state.
-User can perform bulk changes and finally save (added, changed, and deleted data in the single request) to the data source by clicking “Update” toolbar button.
-To enable the batch edit, set the Mode property in PivotViewCellEditSettings class to EditMode.Batch.
+Batch editing enables users to make multiple changes to data grid cells and save them all at once, improving efficiency for bulk updates.
+When a user double-clicks any data grid cell in batch mode, the target cell changes to edit state.
+Users can perform multiple changes and save all modifications (added, changed, and deleted data) to the data source by clicking the Update toolbar button.
+To enable batch editing, set the Mode property in PivotViewCellEditSettings class to EditMode.Batch.

 @using Syncfusion.Blazor.PivotView